ianjdarrow/ijd-blog/content/posts/libra-senate-hearing.md

 ##### What happens when validators operating under different sets of laws disagree?

 Financial regulation today centers on banks, who are responsible for both _how_ and _whether_ we ship money around.
 Put differently, banks have to build both technology and compliance infrastructure.
-Compliance mostly happens at the national level or lower.
+Compliance mostly happens at the level of national and local laws – true "international law" is pretty limited.

 One of Bitcoin's major innovations was separating these two concerns and _only_ answering the "how."
 This is a great idea for a global medium of exchange.
 Crypto networks are basic infrastructure, like the internet, so it's a good idea for them to be content-neutral.